-If you have recently been in a car accident—and sustained injuries—getting access to your crash report immediately helps you ensure accuracy of that information.
+If you have recently been in a car accident—and sustained injuries—getting access to your crash report immediately helps you ensure the accuracy of that information.
 If your car accident report has any errors, it could potentially hurt your chances to pursue your deserved compensation.

 For instance, if the report indicates that you caused or partially contributed to the accident, the insurance company might use that to deny you compensation.
 Once your Miami car accident attorneys access the report, they can identify and correct any errors and gather evidence that will reveal the facts of the accident.

 Accessing a full crash report can help your car accident lawyer in Miami to build a strong personal injury case or file an insurance claim.
 Since the report will be used to determine how much you should be compensated, accuracy will ensure that you receive the compensation you deserve.

 While a report takes 60 days to be made public, it is not always available immediately, even to authorized persons.
 It can take up to 10 days for this report to become available to authorized people.